Moped Justice Part 2: Ramming is justified and long overdue

 Where I completely agree with Kev is the root cause of the situation – “This is a problem that has its roots buried deep in a society that is failing itself and is being failed by consecutive governments…”

 I actually am a genuine weepy-eyed liberal.
 I live close to some of the estates where these guys live and, thanks to having two children growing up in inner-city London, I’m painfully aware of the gang culture that is driving many of their crimes.
 I both despise them but understand why many of them are trapped in their life of crime, with few other life options available to them.
-In the absence of any real Government conviction to deal with the gangs I can tell you right now there is no quick or one-time fix so the situation will continue.
+In the absence of any real Government conviction to deal with the gangs I can tell you right now there is no quick or one-time fix, so the situation will continue for some time.

 Thanks to social media it will continue to spread, too.
 The deep and dark ‘drill’ videos that come out of my local estates are emulated in the country’s bigger cities.
 Bragging about the size of your weapons and the flash bikes and cars used to carry them around is going to continue, even if the more threatening posts about promised stabbings and shootings are being clamped down on.